Want to know more about how to buy a used DSLR camera? You're just like me. You like to save money.

 Buy it.
 Try it.

-Before you dive into the how to tips on buying a used camera, it's important to really take a quick look at the why, the solid reasons you're considering such a move.
+Before you dive into the how to tips on buying a used camera, it's important to really take a quick look at the why, the solid reasons you're considering purchasing a DSLR.

 You're either tired of missing getting great shots because your cell phone is too slow or you want to step up your game, improve on quality, and experiment with some creative photos using a real camera.